kuhe/cannot-extend-instrinsic-elements-demo/README.md

 ```

 This results in a compiler error in Preact X, but not Preact 8.
-The former method of extending IntrinsicElements to allow for custom element names no longer works.
+A former method of extending IntrinsicElements to allow for custom names no longer works.

 ```
 declare namespace JSX {